 So the iPhone becomes the iPhone and the iPad — almost identical products with largely shared development, but in different packaging.
 Coke becomes Coke Classic and New Coke.
 Each Product Owner now has greater autonomy to tailor a product to a particular market, rather than having to compromise, commoditize, or deal with complexity in terms of development coordination.
 Further and perhaps more important, each Product Owner has freedom to direct her or his Development Teams.
 Each Scrum Team has autonomy in ordering its PBIs for release of its product, without undue concern for weaving in releases for another Value Stream.

-Value Areas is an alternative pattern that can be used when the organization can realize economies of scope by coordinating all Value Streams with a single Product Backlog.
+Value Areas is an alternative pattern that applies when the organization can realize economies of scope by coordinating all Value Streams with a single Product Backlog.
 It is a matter both of the coupling between “latent Value Streams” (and therefore, of the communication overhead between their teams) and of the ability or willingness of the producing organizations to cooperate.
 Value Stream Fork is based on the assumption that all Product Owners work together as a team, perhaps under the auspices of a forum such as the MetaScrum.
 For example, the enterprise may decide to run one of the products as a loss leader, and the corresponding Product Owner makes that a central consideration of the product value proposition.
 Value Areas balances the forces that arise when Product Owners are unable or unwilling to do this, but need to have their control consolidated under a Product Owner with a broader span of control.
 This limits individual Value Areas’ autonomy and may be well-suited to product lines that do not need agile decision-making at the “latent Value Stream” level.
 Value Stream Fork maximizes product autonomy.
 It raises the number of autonomous entities, but it reduces the overall amount of control in the system.
 It is a cooperative work environment based on trust (see Community of Trust).
 It tends to produce more entities that interwork according to standards, which is a major lean foundation.
-So Value Stream Split suits Spotify, which is built around autonomy and a flat management structure, and Value Areas suits hierarchical organizations such as one commonly finds in military and public sector contracting, where there is often a legacy of top-down product integration.
+So Value Stream Split suits Spotify, which has largely autonomous teams and a flat management structure, and Value Areas suits hierarchical organizations such as one commonly finds in military and public sector contracting, where there is often a legacy of top-down product integration.

 Consider also Conway’s Law.